 So with nothing tainted, nothing wrapped around,

-They fare on in diligence with the arrow drawn,
+They fare on in diligence with the the dart plucked out,

 Neither longing for this world nor for another.